-Fast forward seven years, and Lydia can now eat normally, although she still needs extra, high calorie meals three times a day through her feeding tube which is now a much more convenient ‘button’.
-Otherwise, Lydia has no medical needs, not even any regular medication.
-She is a very fit and happy little girl (very little – only in age 4 clothes although she is 7 years old) who is very clever academically.
-She is learning to play the piano and enjoys going to tumbling and gymnastics twice a week.
-Lydia has two older sisters who love her very much.
+Fast forward eight years, and Lydia can now eat normally, although she still needs extra, high calorie meals three times a day through her feeding tube which is now a much more convenient ‘button’.
+Otherwise, Lydia has no medical needs, not even regular medication.
+She is a very fit and happy little girl who is academically gifted, with two older sisters who love her very much.
+She enjoys going to gymnastics twice a week and is even learning to play the piano and the drums!